habitry/habitry_source/Getting-Started-Guides/Health and Fitness.md

 >Finally, if you have any questions, feel free to post them in the group.
 Trust us, if you have a question, someone else has the same question.
 So ask away!

 >– Coach Name

+###2.
+Load the habit

+Let’s take 15 minutes to walk you through setting up an example Food Tracking habit on the Habitry Coaching Platform.

+If you want to use a different habit, you can write your own using the steps provided below.
+Or you can use one of the 24 habits in the Habitry Starter Kit.
+Just email me and I’ll send it to you.

+Make sure you have a habit set up in the app at least 48 hours before your group starts.

+1. Go to the Habitry Coaching Platform, tap on “Habits” at the bottom, then tap on the pen icon in the upper right corner.

+2. The Habitry Coaching Platform will ask you, “What is the habit?”
+Provide a label for the habit.

+For example: “I will track what I eat.”

+3. You’ll now be back on the Habits screen.
+Tap on “I will track what I eat.”

+4. Select a start date.
+We recommend the upcoming Monday.

+5. Fill out the “Why” section.

+Provide one or two reasons to clients about why they should practice the habit.
+Think tweet-length.

+For example: “Getting a really good picture of what you’re eating now, day to day, is going to be a great starting place for what we do.
+The most important step in change is to create awareness.”

+6. Fill out the “How can I scale this habit?” section.

+Provide an example or two to your clients on how they can make practicing the habit as easy as possible for them.

+For example: “One of the most important things for you to succeed in [insert name of your Habitry coaching group] is tailoring each habit to you.

+For this habit, and every other habit that you’ll do, we’ll tailor it by asking you to fill in the blanks in this sentence:

+I am 90-100% confident that I will [insert habit] for [insert how much/how often] after I [habit to piggyback on] for the next 7 days.

+The first step is to scale the habit to something you are 90-100% confident you can do.

+You might want to track specific meals (just breakfasts, lunches, or dinners), or specific days (Mondays, Wednesdays, Fridays).

+This is very important: whatever you pick, it should be as easy as brushing your teeth.

+7. Fill out the “What can I piggyback off of?” section.

+Provide directions on how clients can create a trigger for the habit.

+For example: “You should plan to track what you eat right after a habit you already.
+So if you are going to track what you eat during dinner, finishing your dinner might be a good trigger to remind you to track what you just ate.”

+You just finished loading a “I will track what I eat” habit into the Habitry Coaching Platform for your clients!

+Now you just need to do one more task and you’ll be ready to invite clients into your Habitry Group.